DataVisualizationExpert/Call-Center-Analytics-Dashboard-using-Power-BI/README.md

 2. Open the Call Center Analytics.pbix file in Power BI Desktop.
 3. Connect to your data source, Call-Center-Dataset.xlsx.
 4. Explore the dashboards and reports.

-## **Future Work:**
-Integrate with additional data sources such as CRM systems.
-Develop machine learning models to predict call volume and customer churn.
-Implement real-time data refreshes for up-to-date insights.
-I'd like to encourage you to explore this project and see how Power BI can be used to transform your call center data into actionable insights.